contensis/docs-delivery-dotnet/key-concepts/cheatsheet.md

 ```

 ## Assets - getting a file (e.g. PDF) from an entry
-PDFs, zip, and other file types in entries are just links to an entry with a type of "asset" - you need to get the asset first, then access it's fields.
+PDFs, zip, and other file types in entries are just links to an entry with a type of "asset" - you need to get the asset first, then access its fields.